KevinDepedri/Collect-and-display-a-dataset-in-augmented-reality-scenario/README.md

 # Demo

 For a demonstration of the app download the videos folder in this repo.
+In this section we provide a briegly description of each video.<br/>
+In the folder you find four videos that summirize the main aspects of the application:
+   - **ScanfOfTheArea.mp4**: in this video the user scans the area around the device;
+   - **PlacementOfObjects.mp4**: the holograms are instantiated;
+   - **AnchorHosting.mp4**: once the holograms are taken they are hosted on a cloud;
+   - **AnchorSolving.mp4**: the device recognize the environment and its current position and is able to correctly retrieve the holograms created.

 # Future implementations